yellobes/Scribbler-CRM/README.md

 Getting Started
 ---------------

-*   make sure you've got python installed
+*   make sure you've got python, virtualenv, and pip installed

 *   check out the repository, enter it and run: